bUnit-dev/bUnit/docs/site/docs/test-doubles/input-file.md

 // Assertions...
 ```

 To upload binary content, create an `InputFileContent` with the `InputFileContent.CreateFromBinary()` method.
-See all supported properties supported by the `InputFileContent` on its [reference page](xref:Bunit.InputFileContent).